 WHY GO: When Dr. Theodor Seuss Geisel wrote, “Oh, the places you’ll go!
 There is fun to be done!
 There are points to be scored.
 There are games to be won,” he just may have been spinning lyrics about his own hometown, Springfield MA.
 You can score points at the National Basketball Hall of Fame, see the “Organ of Muskets” at America’s first National Armory built just after the Revolutionary War, and discover other Springfield innovations at the Springfield Museums.
-Slightly dodgy, but with a downtown unexpectedly tidy and tended to, Springfield might not leap to mind as a great overnight getaway, but we’re asking you to give it a chance.
-Visit the Basketball Hall of Fame then stay for remarkable history, great homemade Bratwurst, authentic Louisiana fare and the best barbeque this side of the Mason Dixon line.
+Springfield might not leap to mind as a great overnight getaway, but we’re asking you to give it a chance.
+Visit the Basketball Hall of Fame then stay for remarkable history, great homemade Bratwurst, authentic Louisiana fare and the best barbecue this side of the Mason Dixon line.

 Things to Do in Springfield MA